phuocnguyen90/learning/Arduino IoT/readme.md

-# Arduino code for getting sensors value and publish to ThingSpeak.com via API
+# Arduino code for publish sensor values to ThingSpeak.com